 Creep Prevention – Creep Resistance

 Creep prevention is based on the proper choice of material is also crucial.
-Creep resistance of materials can be influenced by many factors such as diffusivity, precipitate and grain size.
+The creep resistance of materials can be influenced by many factors such as diffusivity, precipitate, and grain size.
 In general, there are three general ways to prevent creep in metal.
-One way is to use higher melting point metals, the second way is to use materials with greater grain size and the third way is to use alloying.
+One way is to use higher melting point metals, the second is to use materials with greater grain size, and the third is to use alloying.
 Body-centered cubic (BCC) metals are less creep resistant in high temperatures.
-Therefore, superalloys (typically face-centered cubic austenitic alloys) based on Co, Ni, and Fe are capable of being engineered to be highly resistant to creep, and have thus arisen as an ideal material in high-temperature environments.
+Therefore, superalloys (typically face-centered cubic austenitic alloys) based on Co, Ni, and Fe can be engineered to be highly resistant to creep and have thus arisen as an ideal material in high-temperature environments.

-For device of selected material, it is of the highest importance to operate the device within limits, which are especially maximum service temperature and stress.
+Operating the device within limits is of the highest importance for devices of selected material, especially regarding maximum service temperature and stress.
 The rate of creep is highly dependent on both stress and temperature.
-With most of the engineering alloys used in construction at room temperature or lower, creep strain is so small at working loads that it can safely be ignored.
-However, as temperature rises creep becomes progressively more important and eventually supersedes fatigue as the likely criterion for failure.
+With most engineering alloys used in construction at room temperature or lower, creep strain is so small at working loads that it can safely be ignored.
+However, as temperature rises, creep becomes progressively more important and eventually supersedes fatigue as the likely criterion for failure.
 The temperature at which creep becomes important will vary with the material.
 For safe operation, the total deformation due to creep must be well below the strain at which failure occurs.